dkstiler/wireguard-mistborn/README.md

 - need to be protected from malicious internet domains
 - need to collaborate securely
 - want to retain sole ownership of their data
-- want to easily grant and revoke access to people and devices via an easy web interface
+- want to easily grant and revoke access to people and devices via a simple web interface
 - want secure internet access wherever they are
-- want to limit or stop data-collecting services
+- want to limit or stop data collecting services

 Mistborn depends on these core open source technologies:
 - [Docker](https://www.docker.com/why-docker): containerization